worktheclock/nix.dev/source/tutorials/nix-language.md

 (file-system-paths)=
 ### File system paths

-The Nix language offers convenience syntax for file system paths.
+The Nix language offers a convenient syntactic pattern for file system paths.

 Absolute paths always start with a slash (`/`).